LucidTechnics/lucidtechnics.github.com/_posts/projects/0100-01-02-dictation.md

     A Customer
     has a nick name
     has a full name
-    has a date of birth --> dictation automatically knows this has the type "date" has a social security number which is sensitive can be viewed or created or changed by a customer service representative
+    has a date of birth (dictation automatically knows this has the type "date") has a social security number which is sensitive can be viewed or created or changed by a customer service representative